LumKitty/LIVnyan/README.md

   * Click the button in the VNyan plugins screen to toggle enable/disable
   * Call the ```_lum_liv_enable``` trigger
   * Edit LIVnyan.cfg to set ActiveOnStart = true and restart VNyan
+* If activated successfully, your model should appear slightly more zoomed out than normal.
+This is expected behaviour.
+When deactivated it will revert to default.

 ## Notes on calibration
-VNyan tracker callibration will need some experimentation to find the method that works best for you.
-For me I find it best to stand about 30cm behind the feet markers (in Beat Saber) and then run VNyan's calibration.
-Please share any tips & tricks you find for this.
 Many VRoid models have their arms too short.
 The closer your model matches your IRL height and proportions the less likely you are to have weapons fly away from your hand when your arms are outstretched.
 Elbow IK should also work better.
-For games that don't show objects/weapons in your hand, these calibration issues will be less noticible
+For games that don't show objects/weapons in your hand, these calibration issues will be less noticible.
+The zoom out effect is because VNyan uses a "physical camera" setting that emulated the distortion curved lens of an IRL camera to give a more natural look.
+LIV does not do this and cannot easily be changed.
+Instead we simply disable the physical camera options in VNyan while LIVnyan sync is active

 ## Use in VNyan
 Clicking the plugin button toggles camera sync